 Upon selecting the File->OpenStreetMap->Download Pre-Imported Tiles option, a dialog box will be displayed showing what map data (if any) you have, and what versions of the map data your YAAC installation and the webserver have.

 The dialog shows white or blue dots where you have data downloaded, and dark gray dots where you do not.
 The red box identifies the area that will be downloaded should you choose to proceed.
 You can move and resize the red box by changing the center latitude and longitude parameters, and the radius parameter.
 Alternatively, you can click the "Refresh all existing map tiles" checkbox, and YAAC will download new data for all map tiles for which you already have data.
+Note this option will not be allowed if you don't already have downloaded map tiles to be updated.

 If you click “OK”, YAAC will bring up a progress dialog reporting how far through the download process you are and which file it is downloading at any given point in time.
 This dialog will automatically go away when the download is complete.
 Note that, if you stop YAAC in the middle of the download, you will only have what was successfully downloaded up to that point.
 You can also prematurely cancel the download by clicking the “Cancel” button on the progress dialog.
 Note the cancel will wait until the current tile file is complete before actually stopping.